 What Is The Role Of Labor Code Section 3708 In Suing Uber And Lyft?

-In short, the employer is still on the hook even if it accused the driver of making an error himself or herself.
+In short, the employer is still on the hook even if it accuses the driver of making an error.
 This also means that not only can drivers sue Uber or Lyft, but so can riders themselves.
 Put this all together, and there is now a window to sue for just compensation through the recent court decision.

 So it appears an Uber or Lyft would have the burden to prove 100% that they are not at fault.
-Basically, if a jury finds even .001% fault, then Uber/Lyft would be in violation of Section 3706 and be liable for damages and attorney's fees.
-In an Uber case, one example may be that the Uber app was distracting the driver because it gave terrible directions, or that Uber failed to properly supervise or train the driver, and that caused the accident.
-Perhaps a claim exists for negligent hiring, training, and supervision along with product defects to overcome this issue.
+If a jury finds even .001% fault, Uber/Lyft would violate Section 3706 and be liable for damages and attorney’s fees.
+In an Uber case, one example may be that the Uber app was distracting the driver because it gave terrible directions or that Uber failed to supervise or train the driver correctly, and that caused the accident.
+Perhaps a claim exists for negligent hiring, training, supervision, and product defects to overcome this issue.

 Contacting An Attorney For Lyft Or Uber Violations?

-If you were injured in a ridesharing accident or were shorted by these companies, you must contact an attorney immediately.
+You must contact an attorney immediately if you were injured in a ridesharing accident or were shorted by these companies.
 A lawyer specialized in labor law understands the components of seeking compensation for their flouting of CA state law.

-- CBS News 8: California judge rules Uber, Lyft drivers are employees
+- CBS News 8: California judge rules Uber and Lyft drivers are employees

 - Tech Crunch: CA judge grants preliminary injunction forcing Uber and Lyft to reclassify drivers as employees